 I was offered a supervisor role right before my first annual review.
 A year in I was by no means a seasoned leader, but I was willing and excited to step up to the plate.
 I experienced many challenges as a young leader and setting the example helped me to validate my position.
 Had others on the team been with the organization longer?
 Yes.
 Were others older than I was?
 Yes.
 We have no control over these things, but what I could control was my productivity, my attitude and my willingness to do the job beyond standard expectations.

 Leading by example has allowed me to gain trust from my team and others.
 If you want to continue to grow within an organization and our industry I would highly suggest being intentional in your growth.
 Step out of your comfort zone by inviting leaders from all steps of life, not just work, to lunch (or virtual meetings these days).
 Ask them questions; learn how to continuously improve your active listening skills.

 Some other things that in my opinion have helped me continuously grow as a leader include being transparent no matter how uncomfortable or awkward that can be and inviting others into decisions.
 Listening and considering the thoughts of others regarding a decision goes a long way.
 Take chances on those who deserve opportunities when you can.
-Loyalty and respect from employees is important in my department, as I am sure it is in yours.
+Loyalty and respect from employees are important in my department, as I am sure it is in yours.
 When you provide opportunity, you build loyalty.
 When you believe in your employees, you gain their respect.

 Fast forward a few years and I am now the Director of that same department I started in and I don’t intend to settle here.
 Continuing to improve as a leader and challenging myself to grow and learn is something I value much more than promotions.
 In my experience, those will happen along the way if you set the tone to be the best leader you can be on a daily basis.